radudilirici/Introduction-to-Robotics/RoboPong/README.md

 - Mini Breadboard
 - Wires

-This project was made for the Unibuc Robotics course at University of Bucharest.
+This project was made for the Introduction to Robotics course at University of Bucharest.

+@UnibucRobotics